Somavamshi dynasty: Revival

 Nahusha was succeeded by his younger cousin Yayati II a.k.a.
 Chandihara, who was a descendant of Janmejaya I through Vichitravirya (grandfather) and Abhimanyu (father).
 The Brahmeswara Temple inscription suggests that Yayati II restored order to the kingdom after being appointed as the king by the ministers.
 He re-established the Somavamshi control over Kosala and Utkala, which had been lost to rival chiefs.
 One of his inscriptions describes him as the lord of Kalinga, Kosala, and Utkala.
-The Somavamshi records also credit him with conquering distant regions like Gurjara and Lata, but these claims appear to be poetic hyperbole, and are not supported by historical evidence.
+The Somavamshi records also credit him with conquering distant regions like Gurjaradesa and Lata, but these claims appear to be poetic hyperbole, and are not supported by historical evidence.

 Yayati II was succeeded by his son Uddyotakeshari, whose reign was relatively peaceful.
 Uddyotakeshari championed the cause of Brahmanism, and restored a number of temples and ponds.
 During the 18th year of his reign, his mother Kolavati Devi dedicated the Brahmeshvara (Brahmeswara) Temple at modern Bhubaneswar.
 The construction of the Lingaraja Temple probably began during the later part of his reign, and completed during the reign of his successor Janmejaya II.
 Uddyotakeshari also patronized the Jains of Udayagiri.